matt-glover/state_of_security_ruby_presentation/presentation.md

 =======
 <% left do %>
 Tools:

- - brakeman
+* brakeman
- - metrics
+* metrics
- - esapi
+* esapi

 Practices:

- - Helpful Practices (OWASP): Inline several of these Callback to Flip:
+* Helpful Practices (OWASP): Inline several of these
- - Roll your own code
+* Roll your own code (Flip Sasser*)
-   - Possible security trade-off here.
+    * Possible security trade-off here
-   - Know your likely attack cases.
+    * Know your likely attack cases
 <% end %>
 <% right do %>
 <img src="images/clippy_secure.jpg" style="display: block;margin-left: auto;margin-right: auto;height: 45%;" title="It looks like you're trying to secure your software" alt="It looks like you're trying to secure your software" />
 <% end %>

+*TODO: Add footnote about the fact that whatever quote I use is not an actual quote.*
+*TODO: Go back and add images to the vulnerability slides*

 Mitigation
 ==========